zer0overflow/DigiPwn/README.md

  # About me
  I'm a 17 year old kid born and raised Oman an country in the middle east.
 Growing up i was pretty much intrested to code and fell in love with it.
 During my 8th grade I was introduced to Kali Linux a OS that changed my view of life.
+Write now I'm     doing my class 12 at Kerela, India.
+I did CEH which was pretty much amazing.
  Follow me on Instagram

  [https://www.instagram.com/zero.overflow](https://www.instagram.com/zero.overflow)